 You'll need a four-wheel drive to access the dedicated beach camping spots within Coorong National Park.

 Talia Caves south of Port Kenny, Eyre Peninsula

 The beauty of the west coast of the Eyre Peninsula

 seems intentionally designed to take your breath away.
 The rugged sandstone cliffs have been eroded into “caves” or “caverns” known as The Woolshed and The Tub.
-The lonely beaches – wild and dangerous and edged by mountainous dunes – stretch to the horizon.
-And there, amidst all this passionate beauty, is the Talia Caves campground
+The lonely beaches - wild and dangerous and edged by mountainous dunes – stretch to the horizon.
+Among all this passionate beauty is the Talia Caves campground